harmony-one/x/progress/yuriy-menkov.md

+2023-11-13 Mon: Working on setup buttons debounce to have better app stability (prevent crashes etc).
+Working on setup more comprehensive/granular logs (sentry)

+---

-2023-11-10 Fri: Resolved issue with long press actions (Ensure long press actions do not trigger tap actions vice versa).
+2023-11-10 Fri: [Resolved](https://github.com/harmony-one/x/pull/161) issue with long press actions (Ensure long press actions do not trigger tap actions vice versa).
 Working on tracking active using app time and showing suggestions to share with friends and share on Twitter.

 2023-11-9 Thu: [Added](https://github.com/harmony-one/x/pull/148/files) the ability to repeat the current session to resolve repeat bug (When hitting "Repeat" during the first stream, it says "Hey" while the stream is going.
 It should just start again from the beginning instead.)